Birdy (singer): 2013–2015: Fire Within and touring

 On 16 February 2013, Birdy sang at Sanremo Music Festival 2013.
-She then announced the release of her second studio album, entitled Fire Within, via a YouTube video on 10 July 2013.
-The video included footage of Birdy in the studio along with a preview of two songs, "Wings" and "No Angel", which are both featured on the album.
-The first official single, "Wings", was released on 22 July 2013 and a second song, "All You Never Say", was sent to subscribers of Birdy's mailing list and posted on YouTube on 15 August 2013.
-The song "Wings" was also featured on The Vampire Diaries episode "Home", which aired on 15 May 2014 (her eighteenth birthday).
-The album was released in the UK and other surrounding countries on 23 September 2013 and received mostly positive reviews.
+She then announced the release of her second studio album Fire Within via a YouTube video on 10 July 2013.
+The video included footage of Birdy in the studio along with a preview of two of the album's songs "Wings" and "No Angel".
+The former was released as a single on 22 July 2013; a second song "All You Never Say" was sent to subscribers of Birdy's mailing list and uploaded to YouTube on 15 August 2013.
+"Wings" featured in The Vampire Diaries episode "Home", which aired on 15 May 2014 (her eighteenth birthday).
+Birdy's album was released in the UK and other surrounding countries on 23 September 2013 and received mostly positive reviews.
 In North America, the album was released on 3 June 2014.
-A subsequent EP entitled Breathe was released on 24 September.
+A subsequent EP titled Breathe was released on 24 September.

-Birdy did tours of America and Australia in 2013.
+Birdy toured America and Australia in 2013.
 After her concert in the Palais Theatre in Melbourne, Australia, a reviewer described her as a sensational pianist who appears to be shy and timid, but whose voice "rings throughout the theatre."
 The only criticism was that what was "severely lacking" was any sense of crowd interaction.
 The tour also included appearances on TV shows like Sunrise, on which she sang "Wings."
 While in Melbourne, Birdy also sang "Skinny Love" at the Logie Awards in April 2013.